tap349/tap349.github.io/_posts/2017-08-01-elixir-troubleshooting.md

 - request to reset user rates (`reset` action) is received
 - agent that stores user rates is stopped synchronously

-  `DOWN` message is sent *asynchronously* - the process that monitors this agent (user rate store registry) will receive it eventually and will remove agent's record (agent PID is stored under `user_id` key) from ETS table.
+  `:DOWN` message is sent *asynchronously* - the process that monitors this agent (user rate store registry) will receive it eventually and will remove agent's record (agent PID is stored under `user_id` key) from ETS table.